awsdocs/amazon-rds-user-guide/doc_source/security_iam_id-based-policy-examples.md

 }
 ```

-## Allow a User to Create a DB Instance That Uses the Specified DB Parameter and Security Groups<a name="security_iam_id-based-policy-examples-create-db-instance-specified-groups"></a>
+## Allow a user to create a DB instance that uses the specified DB parameter and security groups<a name="security_iam_id-based-policy-examples-create-db-instance-specified-groups"></a>

 The following permissions policy grants permissions to allow a user to only create a DB instance that must use the `mysql-production` DB parameter group and the `db-production` DB security group\.